WinawerLab/sco/README.md

   filter bank with that spatial frequency preference.
 The function also caches its results for a given frequency, to reduce calculation time.
 Created in `contrast.core.calc_stimulus_contrast_functions`.

+* `normalization_contrast_functions`: 2-dimensional array, n x m, with
+  a separate function for each voxel for each image.
+Each function takes in a frequency, calls the `stimulus_contrast_function` for that image and spatial frequency, and then divisively normalizes that image with the corresponding `Kay2013_normalization_r` and `Kay2013_normalization_s` for that voxel.
+The function also caches its result for a given frequency, r, and s for speed.
+Created in `contrast.core.calc_divisive_normalization_functions`.

 * `pRF_pixel_centers`: n x m x 2 numpy array.
 Contains the x, y positions of the centers of each voxel's pRF in the visual